Chips Ahoy!: Advertising campaigns

 In the 1960s and early 1970s, Chips Ahoy bags featured comic strips of "Cookie Man", a superhero character who subdued various cookie-devouring creatures, such as Fruit Fly or Big Wig.
 His alter-ego was Mort Meek, who was always seen "counting the 16 chips" in his Chips Ahoy cookie when he was attacked by one of the creatures, at which point he slipped into a phone booth, locker room, restroom, etc., to become Cookie Man and finish off the villain in a Bruce Wayne/Batman vein.
 These characters were also the subject of Chips Ahoy's concurrent TV commercial campaign; and were both played by the same actor.
 In the early 1980s, children played 1940s-style newspaper reporters interested in "the 16 chips story" on the brand's commercials.
 For a time in the mid-1990s, advertising labeled Chips Ahoy as being, "1,000 chips delicious!", the acquired theme song for most of Chips Ahoy's commercials during its most popular time in the 1990s was a portion of the song "Sing, Sing, Sing" by Benny Goodman's jazz band in the 1930s.
 From 2001 to 2010, Chips Ahoy's mascots were the stop-motion animated "Cookie Guys" with one of their commercials having them drive a red convertible, singing the song "Don't You Want Me" by The Human League, driving past a Chips Ahoy sign.
 In 2010, the Cookie Guys were replaced by a live-action campaign on the theme of "joy" in which it is demonstrated that the simple act of opening a bag of Chips Ahoy brand cookies induces feelings of delight and exultation to the degree that one is affected with "happy feet," and begins dancing.
 In 2014, Chips Ahoy made its appearance to the UK and Ireland in two flavors, Popcorn Candy Chip and Crispy Choco Caramel.
-In Malaysia, Chips More advertisements were seen similar to Chips Ahoy's Cookie Man.
+NYtimes.com (Mondelez).
+Mondelez, formerly Nabisco (RJR Nabisco 1985-2001), has litigated against Aldi, accusing the German grocery chain of "blatantly" copying its work, including the packaging of different types of cookies.
+Nutter Butter, Chips Ahoy, and Oreo, are the brands in question, which have "counterparts" sold at Aldi called "Peanut Butter Creme", "Vanilla Wafers", "Benton's Chocolate Chip Cookies", and "Benton's Original Sandwich Cookies."
+(2025 by D.P.M.)